-SFALP operates as a limited enrollment class open to all students beginning in their second semester.
-If you are a Yale Law student interested in joining the Project, please see the Local Government in Action course page on CISS.
+SFALP operates as a limited enrollment class called Local Government in Action, open to all students beginning in their second semester.

 Summer Internship with the San Francisco City Attorney’s Office

-The San Francisco City Attorney’s Office offers a variety of summer internship opportunities for which those who are interested in public interest litigation may be particularly well-qualified.
-For more information, see the position description at the San Francisco City Attorney’s website.
+The San Francisco City Attorney’s Office offers a variety of summer internship opportunities for which those who are interested in public interest litigation may be particularly well qualified.
+For more information, please contact the SFALP Fellow.

 For more information, including application instructions, see the position description on the Career Development Office website.